- Chef-turned-computer programmer connecting people through ideas

 In this ever-expanding, constantly changing industry, there is always something new going on.
 And there is always a massive amount of scope for further change.

-2. What does pioneering digital practice look like in 2019?
+2. What does pioneering digital practice look like for you?

 3. What is a fear you'd like to conquer?